-- November to March: Wednesday to Friday afternoons from 1 to 5 pm and weekends from 10 am to 6 pm.
+- November to March: Tuesday to Friday afternoons from 1 to 5 pm and weekends from 10 am to 6 pm.
+Closed on Mondays.

 - April to October: daily from 10 am to 6 pm

 Admission is CHF12.50 for adults, CHF8.50 for students and CHF4 for children.
+Buy tickets online or at the door.
 Combination tickets with the Château du Gruyères are CHF19.
 The Swiss Museum Pass is valid.